Streampunk/kelvinadon/README.md

 All of the above features can be built out of this package much more easily than starting from scratch and Streampunk Media will be considering how to build these as user requirements emerge.
 This implementation was created to allow MXF files to be used from the [_dynamorse_ file nodes](https://github.com/Streampunk/node-red-contrib-dynamorse-file-io) of an IoT framework for professional media processing.

 One particular feature of this application is that the metadata dictionaries are loaded on-the-fly and can be changed or updated.
-Facilities to allow use update of these dictionaries are being added.
+A utility script provided with kelvinadon can be used to update the metadata dictionaries from the [online sources](https://registry.smpte-ra.org/apps/pages/published/).
+This means that any recently added registered metadata, including updates to AS-11 metadata structures and descriptive frameworks such as EBU core, can be viewed as JSON without being dark.

 The name _kelvinadon_ is a play on the format of MXF files using a KLV structure and a nod to [Sir William Thomson, 1st Baron Kelvin](https://en.wikipedia.org/wiki/William_Thomson,_1st_Baron_Kelvin) - this library being developed in Scotland based on the highland library.
 This is an add on module for other Streampunk Media projects.